nigelhorne/family-tree/README.md

 * Add dynamic sizing, panning, and zooming.
 * Add more person information like birth/death dates, marriage history, pictures and titles.
 * Editing and HTML localStorage.

+Nigel Horne added "radial" a script to generate a family-tree.js from a Gedcom